Embedded accounting API

 Fintech Platforms

-Move beyond money movement and give business customers accounting tools that reflect what happens in their accounts and products.
+Move beyond money movement and give business customers accounting tools that reflect what happens in their accounts, cards, lending, and treasury products.

 Common use cases